 The children themselves helped with a number of specific charities including the James Hopkins Trust, Read for Good campaign, Heart Felt Tips, Home Start, Marine Conservation UK, Winston’s Wish and Changing Faces.

-We continue our link with Widden School, a multicultural primary school in Gloucester, with reciprocal visits for Year 4 children.
+We continue our link with Widden School, a primary school in Gloucester awarded in recognition of its work with asylum seekers and refugees as a School of Sanctuary, with reciprocal visits for Year 4 children.
 We hope that this link has given all the children involved the chance to understand a little about the lives of other children from different backgrounds and faiths.

 Thank you to all the children, parents and staff for their enthusiasm and on-going support.